suzanamelomoraes/Give-and-Grab/README.md

 Give & Grab

+*in progress

-A personal project in progress which to built a web application for donations purpose.
+A personal project which the goal is to build a web application for donation purpose.

-MVP (Minimun Vaiable Project)
+MVP (Minimum Viable Project)

-The users will have access a list of items to be donated by users displayed by categories: Clothes, Electronics, Home ans Other.
+The user can access a list of items that has been made available as donation by others users.
+The items have been displayed and can be accessed by categories: Clothes, Electronics, Home and Other.

+Next steps

-To donate the user can fill full a form with the name, description, email contact and photo of the item to be donated.
+The user can made items available for donation after fill full a form with her/his/they name, description, email contact and photo of the item to be donated.

 The application also includes options to add, edit and delete items.

-Stretch
+Stretches

 Include high and more complete number of categories and sub-categories